 Now, Hypnos is a god we can relate to.
 Also known as the Sleep Incarnate, Hypnos has so far been found, unsurprisingly, fast asleep in Hades 2.
 This follows the ending of the first game (another spoiler alert!) during which Hypnos falls into a deep sleep.
 His role in Hades was to greet Zagreus after his death, a role which seems to have been filled by Lord Moros in Hades 2.
 According to Greek mythology, Hypnos is the twin brother of the God of Death, Thanatos, who you’d also think would be connected to death in Hades 2.
 Thanatos did appear in Hades, but so far has not been confirmed for Hades 2.

-In the Iliad, Hypnos has a bad history with Zeus himself, having put him to sleep multiple times at the behest of Zeus’ wife Hera, in order to be used as a victim of trickery.
+In the Iliad, Hypnos has a bad history with Zeus, having put him to sleep multiple times at the behest of Zeus’ wife Hera, to be used as a victim of trickery.
 Naturally, Zeus was furious when he awoke, so presumably isn’t the biggest fan of Hypnos.
 Regardless, we have no idea how Hypnos’ story will play out in Hades 2 as we so far can’t get him to wake, but we’re sure there must be a reason for his presence in the Crossroads.

 Lord Moros

-Greek god Moros, or “Doom Incarnate”, appears to Melinoë after a number of deaths, which relates to his mythology of doom, demise, and his own immortality.
+Greek god Moros, or “Doom Incarnate”, appears to Melinoë after several deaths, which relates to his mythology of doom, demise, and his immortality.
 Moros is also the son of Nyx, Zagreus’ sort-of adopted mother in the original Hades, so it isn’t too surprising that Moros looks to help Melinoë, as they’ll likely have a pre-existing relationship.
 Ares helped you inflict the Doom effect in the first game, but it’s unclear if Moros will be tied to that as of yet.
 So far, we know that Moros has a connection to incantations, and can be summoned using Doomed Beckoning at the cauldron.

 Nemesis

 Nemesis, who I’m sure is already giving Lady Dimitrescu fan artists a run for their money, is described as Retribution Incarnate in Hades 2.
-The goddess of revenge and retribution, Nemesis is basically good old-fashioned comeuppance.
+The goddess of revenge and retribution, Nemesis is basically a good old-fashioned comeuppance.

 While sometimes contested, it is widely believed she is also a child of Nyx, potentially further tying Nemesis together with the first Hades nicely.
-One of the most famous myths Nemesis is involved with is that of Narcissus, a handsome hunter that was terrible to any of his admirers, so Nemesis lured him to a pool where he fell in love with his own reflection, eventually dying as he couldn’t bear to look away (mood).
+One of the most famous myths Nemesis is involved with is that of Narcissus, a handsome hunter who was terrible to any of his admirers, so Nemesis lured him to a pool where he fell in love with his own reflection, eventually dying as he couldn’t bear to look away (mood).

 Poseidon

 It is believed that Poseidon became the God of the Sea when he and his siblings overthrew their father, Chronus himself, and the sea, sky, and underworld were split between Chronus’ three sons, Poseidon, Zeus, and Hades.
-Naturally, given their tumultuous past, Poseidon, like his siblings, is keen to help defeat Chronus once more.
+Naturally, given their tumultuous past, Poseidon, like his siblings, is keen to help defeat Chronos once more.

 Selene